Bill Dooley: Virginia Tech (1978–1986)

 His tenure at Virginia Tech, however, ended shortly afterward amidst allegations of NCAA recruiting violations and financial mismanagement in the athletic department.
 After resigning from his positions at Virginia Tech, he sued the university for $3,500,000 alleging breach of contract.
 The lawsuit was settled out of court.
 At the time, he was the winningest coach in Virginia Tech history, though he was eventually surpassed by his successor, Frank Beamer.

+Wake Forest (1987–1992)

+Bill Dooley came to Wake Forest after a brief retirement from coaching.
+He had previously been a head football coach at Virginia Tech and North Carolina.

+In Dooley's first season, the team compiled a 7–4 record and finished in a tie for third place in the Atlantic Coast Conference.
+Dooley recorded the second-most wins by a first-year head coach in Wake Forest history, totaling seven victories—trailing only Jake Dickert, who posted nine in 2025.
+The next year, Wake Forest compiled a 6–4–1 record and finished in a tie for fourth place in the Atlantic Coast Conference.
+In 1989, the Demon Deacons compiled a 2–8–1 record and finished in seventh place in the Atlantic Coast Conference.
+The following season, Wake Forest finished with a 3–8 record and finished in last place in the Atlantic Coast Conference.
+In 1991, Wake Forest again finished last in the ACC with a 3–8 record.
+Dooley led the Demon Deacons to one bowl game, the 1992 Independence Bowl, which Wake Forest won, capping off an 8–4 season in which they finished ranked No. 25 in both the AP and Coaches Polls, respectively.
+Dooley re-retired after that game.
+Dooley retired after the 1992 season.
+His six seasons in Winston-Salem are tied for fourth for longest tenure and his 29 wins are third in most wins in Wake Forest history.
+He had three winning seasons at Wake Forest, 7–4 in 1987, 6–4–1 in 1988, and the 8–4 1992 team.
+Dooley's final record is 29–36–2.

-Finally, Dooley served as the head coach at Wake Forest where, as of 2020, he is fourth in the football program's history for all-time wins.
-Furthermore, he is tied with Paul Amen for the most Atlantic Coast Conference Coach of the Year awards in school history (2).
+He is tied with Paul Amen for the most Atlantic Coast Conference Coach of the Year honors in school history, with two awards.

 Retirement and death

 After he retired from coaching, Dooley served as director of the North Carolina Sports Development Office and founded the chapter of the National Football Foundation that covers eastern North Carolina and the Triangle area that includes Raleigh, Durham and Chapel Hill.
 He died at his home in Wilmington, North Carolina of natural causes at age 82.